rudolfklikh/social-network/README.md

 # social-network
-Social network written in English and Typescript
+Social network written in Angular and Typescript